spenriche/spenriche.github.io/_posts/2024-12-12-gratitude.md

 History is not a distant story—it’s the foundation you stand on.
 And when you see life through this lens, gratitude becomes not just an emotion but a way of being.

-Today, you are blessed to be alive in this area.
+Today, you are blessed to be alive in this era.
 And that, is nothing short of a miracle.

 ---